soccerties/esp-twitter-lamp/README.md

 static char const accesstoken_sec[] = "";
 ```

+Under the Tools menu make sure you select teh NodeMCU 1.0 board and the correct serial port.
 Then Compile and upload the sketch.